-Cats Thrown from Car near Animal Shelter in the Poconos
+Surveillance Video Shows Cats Being Thrown From Car in Front of Animal Shelter in the Poconos

 Directors at AWSOM say the cats were thrown out of the vehicle on Sunday just a half hour before the shelter opened for the day.
 Now they are hoping to find the persons responsible.

-The shows three cats being thrown out of the passenger side door of a dark-colored SUV.
+The video shows three cats being thrown out of the passenger side door of a dark-colored SUV.

-“One of our volunteers was coming up and saw three kittens just on the end of the driveway and every now and then we do get people who dump things, and we are like, ‘oh, no, not again.’
-We do have security cameras and we always pull up to see what might have happened and we saw that horrific, just very sad video,” said board president Sandra Fellin.
+"One of our volunteers was coming up and saw three kittens just on the end of the driveway and every now and then we do get people who dump things, and we are like, 'Oh no, not again.'
+We do have security cameras and we always pull up to see what might have happened and we saw that horrific, just very sad video," said board president Sandra Fellin.

 Fellin says the incident happened Sunday morning, just a half hour before the shelter opened for the day.
 The female kittens, only about six months old, are now in the shelter's care.